rrnyquist/ebenezer/_Scripture/ESV/54_I_Timothy.md

 For some have already strayed after Satan. ^0515

 If any believing woman has relatives who are widows, let her care for them.
-Let the church not be burdened, so that it may care for those who are truly widows. ^0516
+Let the church not be burdened, so that it may care for those who are really widows. ^0516

 Let the elders who rule well be considered worthy of double honor, especially those who labor in preaching and teaching. ^0517